hermanmak/dialogflow-conversation-visualizer/README.md

     Finally add the service account, also known as the `Writer Identity`, to this Pub/Sub Topic and give them the `Pub/Sub Publisher` role.
 Click save.
     ![Setup logging3](images/publisher3.png)

-6. Install the Apache Beam GCP Library
+6. In CloudShell, or on your local computer, install the Apache Beam GCP Library by running
     ```sh
     python3 -m virtualenv tempenv
     source tempenv/bin/activate